rwhitmire/rwhitmire.github.io/_posts/2014-3-22-android-tablet-raspberry-pi.md

 Yesterday, I spent about 2 hours searching the internet for a small portable TV.
 I wanted something high def and with an HDMI input.
 As it turns out, there is either a huge hole in the market, or I'm the only person looking for this kind of device.
 As I was looking for something with a 7" screen, it occurred to me that I have a very capable Nexus 7 tablet.

 I started brainstorming and thinking about how I might be able to pull this off.
 I already knew I could connect over SSH or VNC through my local network.
 The problem with this approach is that I might not have a network while I'm on the go.
-I went to CodeMash in January, and wanted to hack on my Pi so badly, but I didn't have a device with HDMI, or a big USB keyboard with me.
-If only I knew I could have used my little tablet and Nexus 7.
+I went to CodeMash in January, and wanted to hack on my Pi so badly, but I didn't have a device with HDMI, or a USB keyboard with me.
+If only I knew I could have used my little tablet and Logitech bluetooth keyboard.
 Here's what I should have done before heading off to CodeMash.

 ### Assumptions